This article describes the available Rules Engine Events.

 Invoice - Invoice is created

-After - this configuration compares ERP creation date and YayPay creation date.
-Use operator AFTER when you expect the ERP creation date to be after the date invoice is pulled into YayPay.
+• After – when the ERP creation date is later than the date the invoice is pulled into YayPay.

 Invoice - Invoice is fully paid from ERP